 You can now find these painted silos in several states across Australia – Western Australia, South Australia, Queensland and New South Wales have all jumped on board.

-Like Australia’s “Big Thing” statues, these painted silos can brighten up any road trip, giving you sights to see along the way, as well as cause to stop in small country towns that you may otherwise miss.
+They provide sights to see along the way, as well as a cause to stop in small country towns that you may otherwise miss.

 While the online images of the silos are impressive in themselves, they are something that are worth experiencing in the flesh.
 Like most art, of course!

-NB: You’ll need a car to get out to see the Silo Art Trail.
+You’ll need a car to get out to see the Silo Art Trail.
 Renting a car is very straightforward in Australia – I’ve done it more times than I can count.
-You can compare rental car prices here.

 The question then arises – what can then be done with these structures?

 Some have been sold to private companies for storage.
 Others have been turned into telecommunication towers, providing mobile phone reception.